 To alter sleeve length on a jacket like this, you need a

-good great tailor who regularly works on high end suits, and preferably one who can create new buttonholes.
+good great tailor who regularly works on high end suits.
+Also, you’ll want a tailor who has the tools and skills to create new buttonholes.

 My tailor has a creative solution he calls “the cut job” in which the buttons are removed along with a small rectangular section of fabric.
 Next, the sleeve length is set, and the section of fabric is then sewn back on with the functional buttonholes intact.

-The results are not always beautiful.
+The results are not always beautiful (as you can see on the checked jacket).
 Workmanship will be more or less noticeable with different patterns and fabrics.
-When compared to improper sleeve length, or not wearing the jacket at all, it’s a good outcome.
+The outcome is acceptable, when compared to improper sleeve length, or not wearing the jacket at all.

 Shortening Sleeves at the Shoulder